 - Search retargeting strategies tied with best practices for display ads can help increase clickthrough rates for small businesses, driving traffic to their websites.

 - Small businesses can reach new customers and build name recognition with existing customers through search retargeting strategies.

-- If done correctly, search retargeting can help small businesses and reach more interested customers boost conversions, driving increases in revenue.
+- If done correctly, search retargeting can help small businesses by reaching more interested customers boost conversions, and drive increases in revenue.

 A balanced search retargeting strategy with clear success metrics offers small businesses the opportunity to grow their audience, build their brand, drive traffic and increase revenue.

 Convinced about the benefits of search retargeting?
 Hire a digital marketing agency to get started for your small business.

 Visual Objects' 2021 Search Engine Marketing survey included 500 U.S. consumers.

 Thirty-four percent (34%) of respondents are female; 44% are male, and 22% chose not to disclose this information.

 Respondents are located in the Midwest (32%), South (31%), West (22%), and Northeast (14%).